agude/agude.github.io/_drafts/2019-03-18-data_science_salaries.md

 that isn't enough.
 To get what you're worth, you have to negotiate as well.
 I highly recommend reading [Patrick McKenzie's][pat] [_**Salary Negotiation:
 Make More Money, Be More Valued**_][negotiate] post.
-Negotiating has earned me between 5% and 10% increases to my offers with little work, which as you can see from the numbers in this post, can be substantial!
+Negotiating has earned me between 5% and 10% increases to my offers, which as you can see from the numbers in this post, are substantial!

 [pat]: https://twitter.com/patio11
 [negotiate]: https://www.kalzumeus.com/2012/01/23/salary-negotiation/